efrantar/rob-twophase/README.md

 All benchmarks were run on a stock AMD Ryzen 5 3600 (6 cores, 12 threads) processor (hence `-t 12 -s 2`) combined with standard clocked DDR4 memory and use exactly the same set of 10000 uniformly random cubes (file `bench.cubes`).

-The first table gives for each solving mode (indicated by the compiler flags) the average solution length (number of moves) when running the solver with a timelimit of 10ms (`-m 10`) per cube in the varios metrics (half-turn HT, quarter-turn QT, axial half-turn AXHT and axial quarter-turn AXQT).
+The first table gives for each solving mode (indicated by the compiler flags) the average solution length (number of moves) when running the solver with a timelimit of 10ms (`-m 10`) per cube in the various metrics (half-turn HT, quarter-turn QT, axial half-turn AXHT and axial quarter-turn AXQT).
 The number in bold is the length in the metric that is being solved in (i.e. the number that is relevant), the other values are just given to illustrate the gains from directly solving in the appropriate metric.

 | `-DQT` | `-DAX` | `-DF5` | HT        | QT        | AXHT      | AXQT      | Setup Time | Table Size |
 | :----: | :----: | :----: | :-:       | :-:       | :--:      | :--:      | :--------: | :--------: |